 6. MARKET YOURSELF

-Blowing your own trumpet by letting people know how your show can interest them takes many forms.
+Blowing your own trumpet by letting people know how your first art exhibition can interest them takes many forms.

 The following are based on the promotions I went through to increase the profile of my exhibition:

 - Press release.
 A press release should generally cover the 5 W’s: who, what, why, where and when.
-Here’s a link to my press release that was sent to 15 local publications:
+Here’s a link to my press release about my show that was sent to 15 local publications:

 - Local publications like to publish articles on shows especially if the local community benefits in some way or there is an interesting story behind it.
 The result of this was that it got published in 5 magazines and newspapers and 2 websites, all be it in an edited form but the main thing is that it’s free exposure to tens of thousands of people.
 If just 1% of 10,000 readers decide to see the show then that’s still 100 potential buyers.